What is colorectal cancer?

 Abnormal growths in the colon or rectum

 Most colorectal cancers develop slowly over several years.
 Before a cancer develops, a growth of tissue or tumor usually begins as a non-cancerous polyp on the inner lining of the colon or rectum.
 A tumor is abnormal tissue and can be benign (not cancer) or malignant (cancer).
 A polyp is a benign, non-cancerous tumor.
 Some polyps can change into cancer but not all do.
-The chance of changing into a cancer depends upon the kind of polyp:
+The chance of changing into a cancer depends on the kind of polyp.
+The 2 main types of polyps are:

 - Adenomatous polyps (adenomas) are polyps that can change into cancer.
 Because of this, adenomas are called a pre-cancerous condition.